 4.1.1 A casual staff member (including a Sessional staff member and a casual teacher/tutor in a Centre) is required to give a minimum of one hour’s notice of termination of employment.

-4.1.2 Subject to the staff member’s contract of employment, an Academic Staff member, (other than a casual or Sessional), is normally required to give to the University not less than three (3) months’ notice of her/his separation from employment.
+4.1.2 Subject to the staff member’s contract of employment, an Academic Staff member, (other than a casual or Sessional), is normally required to give to the University not less than three (3) months’ notice of their separation from employment.

-4.1.4 Subject to the staff member’s contract of employment, a Professional Staff member whose position is classified at HEW Level 1 to 7, other than a casual Professional Staff member, is normally required to give to the University not less than two (2) weeks’ notice of her/his separation from employment.
+4.1.4 Subject to the staff member’s contract of employment, a Professional Staff member whose position is classified at HEW Level 1 to 7, other than a casual Professional Staff member, is normally required to give to the University not less than two (2) weeks’ notice of their separation from employment.

-4.1.5 Subject to the staff member’s contract of employment, a Teacher in a University Centre (e.g. ACU College), other than a casual teacher or tutor, is normally required to give to the University not less than two (2) weeks’ notice of her/his separation from employment.
+4.1.5 Subject to the staff member’s contract of employment, a Teacher in a University Centre (e.g. ACU College), other than a casual teacher or tutor, is normally required to give to the University not less than two (2) weeks’ notice of their separation from employment.

 4.1.6 Where a staff member is directly supporting educational delivery or relevant service delivery it is expected that, a staff member, other than a casual, would provide the University with a reasonable period of notice, in order to maintain normal University operations.